NickR2600/ConnectDemo01/Ready-demo-device.md

 Use-cases include manufacturing, automotive, security cameras, kiosks, and robots.

 ### Requirements ###
-- Have an email address that's not associated with an existing JFrog Connect free-tier instance.
+- Have an email address that's not associated with an existing JFrog Connect instance.

 ## Lab Instructions ##